arkwith7/arkwith-app-template/README.md

 ## How to Use

+The Arkwith Starter Template start in an environment where node.js, npm, yarn, python anaconda are pre-installed.
+By installing the Arkwith Starter Template, you can see that the Front-End runs the React and the Back-End runs the Python Django Rest Framework.

-To use this project, follow these steps:
+To use this Arkwith Starter Template, follow these steps:

-- Clone it
+Clone it
 - `$ git clone https://github.com/arkwith7/arkwith-app-template.git`

+First, go to the directory where the Front-End module of the Arkwith Starter Template is located, and install and run the React Application.
+- `$ cd arkwith-app-template`
+- `$ cd app-template/frontend`
+- `$ cd frontend`
+- `$ npm install`
+- `$ npm run start`

+Next, open another new command terminal window and move to the directory where the Back-End module is located.
+We then create a Python virtual environment to run the Python Django Rest Framework in a Python virtual environment and run the Django application there.

 - Create a virtual env for this project
 - `$ cd arkwith-app-template`
-- `$ pipenv install`
+- `$ pipenv install` (If pipenv is not installed, install it using `$ pip install pipenv`)
 - `$ pipenv shell`
 - Configure the development and execution environment.
 - `$ cd ark-template`
 - `$ pip install -r requirements.txt`
-- `$ cd app-template/frontend`
+- `$ cd app-template`
-- `$ npm install`
-- `$ npm run start`
-- Move to app-template directory, upper directory of current frontend directory
 - `$ python manage.py runserver`

+Normally, when Front-End and Back-End modules are executed, you can check that the tab menu of Home, Chat Translator and CRUD Sample App is displayed by connecting to http://localhost:8000 from the Chrome browser.

 ## License